 NOTE: The LAC Newsletter Award is open to all NAR Section newsletters that are published as periodicals (not as news posted on Web pages).
 Newsletters may be submitted to the judges in either printed hardcopy format or in electronic format (such as PDF files).

 Congratulations to the Jackson Model Rocketry Club (JMRC) #620 Section for winning the 2018 LAC Newsletter Award with their newsletter “Total Impulse“.

 To see the list of past winners, see our LAC Past Winners page.

 4403 Gaines Rd

 McHenry, IL 60050

-The judging criteria are given below.
-Editors must keep in mind that these criteria are not a cookbook for turning out a winning Section newsletter.
+Note: Editors should keep in mind that the below criteria are not a cookbook for turning out a winning Section newsletter.
 The criteria are flexible and originality is quite important.

 Group 1: Most Heavily Weighed